Get an instant answer to your question by viewing frequently asked questions about current accounts.

 There are a number of things you can do to try to avoid overdraft fees:

-These limits vary depending on the type of account you have.
-To find out what the limits are for your account please check the Key Facts Document on your product page.
+The limits will vary depending on the type of account you have.
+To find out what the limits are on your account please check the Key Facts Document on your product page.
+If your account is no longer on sale, visit Important information for accounts no longer available to open.

 You can order duplicate statements for a Santander current account via our Online Banking service, by calling us on 0800 9 123 123 (we're open Monday to Saturday from 7am to 11pm and Sunday from 8am - 10pm) or can write to us at: